-- Always ensure they are alone with the person before enquiring into possible abuse - never ask in front of a partner, friend or child - Make sure they cannot be interrupted, and that they and the person have sufficient time - Only use professional interpreters - Not pursue an enquiry if the person lacks capacity to consent to the interview unless they have already arranged an advocate - Document the persons response, but ensure these records are not accessible to the perpetrator
+- Always ensure they are alone with the person before enquiring into possible abuse - never ask in front of a partner, friend or child - Make sure they cannot be interrupted, and that they and the person have sufficient time - Only use professional interpreters.
+A family member or carer should not be used as their impartiality cannot be guaranteed. - Not pursue an enquiry if the person lacks capacity to consent to the interview unless they have already arranged an advocate - Document the persons response, but ensure these records are not accessible to the perpetrator